Joseph Shabalala, Ladysmith Black Mambazo Founder, Dies At 78

 Joseph Shabalala, the singer who created the South African choral group Ladysmith Black Mambazo and propelled it to worldwide fame, died Tuesday in Pretoria at age 78.
 The group became beloved globally as collaborators with Paul Simon on the album Graceland, and went on to win five Grammys.

 Ladysmith Black Mambazo announced his death on its social media.
-No cause has yet been given, but Ladysmith's manager, Xolani Majozi, told the newspaper the South Africa Times that Shabalala, who had retired from his group in 2014, had been in deteriorating health for several years.
+No cause has yet been given, but Mambazo's manager, Xolani Majozi, told the newspaper the South Africa Times that Shabalala, who had retired from his group in 2014, had been in deteriorating health for several years.

 As a young Zulu man in apartheid-era South Africa, Shabalala's work options were limited.
 As he told South Africa's The Citizen in 2014, he had wanted to become "an educated person, maybe a teacher, doctor or something like that."

 But after his father died when he was just 12 years old, he had to quit school to take over the farming that his father had done near the town of Ladysmith, in the province of Kwa-Zulu Natal.
 When he was older, he worked as an auto mechanic in Durban during the day while singing at night.

 His dream was to start a singing group along the lines of the competitive song-and-dance teams that the miners from the province of Kwa-Zulu Natal put together – but one with a softer, more honeyed sound than those fierce, warrior-like troupes.